uoy-cs-eng2/mdbook-practicals/src/practicals/modelling-and-metamodelling/conference-dsl.md

 ### Solution

-Here is a sample model ([conference.model](solutions/conference-dsl/conference.model)) that conforms to the Conference DSL.
+Here is a sample model (contained in the [model solution](../../solutions/practical6.zip)) that conforms to the Conference DSL.

 ```xml
 {{#include ../../../solutions/practical6/conference-dsl/conference.model}}